19 Early Retrenchment Signs You Need To Know

 They are either the company’s future owners or the bankers.
 And the chances are, either option isn’t going to lead to a good ending.

 13. Your company was hiring too fast

 The higher you climb, the harder you fall.

-Groupon was the best example.
-When the company opened its offices in Korea just two and a half years after launching, it hired 300 people in a week by pulling them in off the street
+Groupon is a good example.
+When the company opened its offices in Korea just two and a half years after launching, it hired 300 people in a week by pulling them off the street.

 They have since laid off 1,100 people and closed operations in several countries.